The best professional camera in 2024: which pro camera system is best?

 Sony also holds a distinct advantage over other mirrorless manufacturers in that the E-mount is the most well-established and widely supported on the market – giving you a rich range of native Sony glass, as well as bountiful options of more affordable and exotic third-party options.

-✅ You want to shoot 8K 60p: This is the only pro camera that can shoot 8K video up to 60p, not just 30p.
+✅ You want to shoot 8K 60p: Aside from the R5 II, this is the only pro camera that shoots 8K up to 60p, not just 30p.

 ✅ You want a pro body: Unlike most modern cameras, the Z9 has a traditional pro form factor with vertical grip.